Vulpie/pi-chat/readme.md

-# Chat Application with time manager
+# Chat Application with task manager

+___Work in progress___

+Web application for teams.
+Create organization, add team members, communicate with your team, manage tasks and projects for each member of your team.

 ## Technology